cardano-foundation/CIPs/CIP-????/README.md

 (not the minting policies to which oracles are assigned).
 In this alternative design, a minting policy `X` could have an assigned oracle identified by minting policy `A`.
-Under such an assignment, a CIP-???? update for a token under `X` would be valid if the update transaction consumed a utxo that contained a token of minting policy `A`.
+Under such an assignment, a CIP-86 update for a token under `X` would be valid if the update transaction consumed a utxo that contained a token of minting policy `A`.
 In other words, the holder of an `A` token would be allowed